Postgraduate MA

 Supporting statement/reflective journal

 This course uses a range of teaching and learning methods, including lectures, group seminars, practical workshops, student symposia, tutorials (group and individual), situated learning (live projects) as well as independent learning.
+We understand that many of our postgraduate students may have other work, family or other personal responsibilities.
+We therefore focus our main on campus teaching days on Tuesdays for part time students, and Tuesdays with some Wednesdays for full time students.
+We can also be flexible in offering online tutorial slots for students instead of in-person where appropriate.

-The combination of these aims is to allow you to progressively determine your own learning by taking ownership of the aspects of your study that are of most relevance to you and your developed practice, enhancing the potential for your to become a life-long learner.
+The combination of these aims is to allow you to progressively determine your own learning by taking ownership of the aspects of your study that are of most relevance to you and your developed practice, enhancing the potential for you to become a life-long learner.

 The process of Master’s level study, particularly relating to an individual and independent art and design practice, is one of objective critical reflection and self-analysis.